BurntSushi/blog/content/post/ripgrep.md

 with no noticeable loss in performance, even though both `rg (ignore)` and `git grep (ignore)` report the same set of results.

-(`sift` also slows down quite a bit, even though it's not Unicode aware.
-The reasoning for this is that it has finally needed to use Go's regexp library.
-See the analysis in [`linux_literal_casei`](#linux-literal-casei) for more details.
-Indeed, the performance of `pt` on this benchmark roughly matches that of `sift` since they are both bottlenecked by Go's regexp library.
-As in the previous benchmark, `sift` could do better here by searching for the `Ah` literal, and only using Go's regexp library to verify a match.)
+As in the previous benchmark, both `pt` and `sift` could do better here by searching for the `Ah` literal, and only using Go's regexp library to verify a match.)

 Looking at the benchmark results, I can think of two important questions to
 ask: